Megalunchbox/CRNM-Website/README.md

-Dependencies - Flask, Apache Web Server
+Dependencies - Flask, Flask-WTF, Apache Web Server

 How to configure -